 - Get permission from patients before you send their PHI through texts.
 A notable exception to HIPAA’s data security requirements is that you can send a patient texts containing their PHI if they understand the risks involved and have signed a waiver.

-- Consider installing HIPAA-compliant text messaging apps.
-Standard text messaging services aren’t HIPAA compliant, but there are specialized apps that comply with all of HIPAA’s security requirements.
+- Consider installing HIPAA-friendly text messaging apps.
+Standard text messaging services aren’t HIPAA-friendly, but there are specialized apps that comply with all of HIPAA’s security requirements.

 By developing new messaging habits, you can keep your patient data secure while using text messaging.
-Ensuring that every communication channel you use to send PHI is secure is the first step to HIPAA compliance.
-At JotForm, we can help you take your HIPAA compliance a step further.
-By using our HIPAA-compliant online forms, you can gather the patient information you need while still following legal requirements.
+Ensuring that every communication channel you use to send PHI is secure is the first step to HIPAA-friendly.
+At Jotform, we can help you take your HIPAA-friendly a step further.
+By using our HIPAA-friendly online forms, you can gather the patient information you need while still following legal requirements.
 Contact us today to learn more.

 Thank you for helping improve the Jotform Blog. 🎉